saadnaji/invoice/README.md

 ### More information

-For more information about the system under description check report.pdf.
+For more information such as function tables, use cased  about the system (invoice) under description check report.pdf [Named Link] (http://www.google.fr/) .

 ### Software